marcellodesales/world-challenges/README.md

     ##############################
     WOOOHOOO!
 FINISHED!
-    You are ready to run the command "./run.sh --help" for instructions!
+    You are ready to run the command "./run.sh"
     ##############################

 ## Starting the Server